AimeeLisa/Digital-Portfolio/README.md

 In prepartion for my internship in the second semester, I was needing to complete the professional networking module and quizzes.

 **Action:**
-After completing this module and it'sa quizzes, I learnt how about:
+After completing this module and it's quizzes, I learnt how about:

 - **Purpose of professional networking:** I learned that professional networking is essential for building relationships that can lead to job opportunities, collaborations, and mentorship.
 It helps individuals expand their professional circles and gain industry insights.
 - **What network event refers to:** I discovered that networking events are organized gatherings where professionals can meet, share ideas, and establish connections.
 These events can take many forms, such as conferences, workshops, and informal meetups.